Bell Boy (song)

-"Bell Boy" is a song recorded by the Who for the 1973 album Quadrophenia and 1979 movie of the same name.
+"Bell Boy" is a song recorded by the English rock band the Who for their sixth studio album Quadrophenia (1973) and the 1979 film of the same name.
 It was never released as a single.

 Music and lyrics

 Besides the main lead vocals by lead singer Roger Daltrey, the song features vocals by drummer Keith Moon (most of whose relatively few vocals for the band dated from the '60s).
 Moon mostly talks (or sings) his lines in a cartoonish voice with an exaggerated cockney accent; however, the bridge and the last line are sung in his natural voice.

 Lyrically, this is the final straw for Jimmy, having just found out that the Ace Face he had looked up to as a Mod was now working as a bell boy at the same Brighton hotel that the Mods had previously smashed up ("I don't suppose you would remember me/But I used to follow you back in '63") instead of ruling over everyone.
 The previous lines ("Ain't you the guy who used to set the paces/Riding up in front of a hundred faces") refer to the "Hundred Faces", a fan club set up by the Who's managers Kit Lambert and Chris Stamp to promote the group in their early days.

 In the short story written by Townshend in the album's libretto/liner notes, it is explained that Jimmy never thought he'd be let down by being a Mod (given everything else had let him down).
 Pete Townshend said of the song's meaning:

 He meets an old Ace Face who's now a bellhop at the very hotel the Mods tore up.
 And he looks on Jimmy with a mixture of pity and contempt, really, and tells him, in effect, 'Look, my job is shit and my life is a tragedy.
 But you – look at you, you're dead!'